-Well, there are many ways to reduce our electricity usage.
-But today I’m going to talk about the first thing I am working on to bring down our bill.
+Here’s thehe first thing I am working on to bring down our bill.

 We’ve always been good about turning a light off when leaving a room.
 Even the kids are in the habit of flipping that switch back down.
 But it never occurred to me, until recently, that perhaps we don’t need to have so many light bulbs on per room.

 As I went through our home the other day, I counted 60 light bulbs!
 Do we really need nine bulbs in one bathroom?
 Or nine in the kitchen?
 So, I set to work unscrewing all but 15; one bulb for each room- three for the kitchen.

-Lets do some math.
+Let’s do some math.
 Your power bill is based on how many kilowatts per hour you use in a month (KWH).
 What you are charged per hour depends on where you live.
 You can figure this out by looking at your power bill and dividing your payment due by the total KWH used.
 Mine comes to 10.5 cents per kilowatt hour.